File last modified:

 Nevertheless, they were in fact easily corrupted.

 To facilitate on-line reading, I have inserted subtitles, slightly edited the text and modified the punctuation, and have broken longer paragraphs into shorter ones.
+The picture is from a different source (Williams, 1883) and shows a street in Guǎngzhōu 广州 at the same period.

 - DOOLITTLE, Justus